 Yucca receiver sites should have excellent drainage, including loose, gravelly, or otherwise well-drained soils.

-Spanish Bayonet, Mojave Yucca, and Chaparral Yucca Salvaging
+Mojave Yucca Salvaging

-Spanish bayonet, Mojave yucca, and chaparral yucca under six feet tall will be salvaged.
+Mojave yucca under six feet tall will be salvaged.
 Individuals over six feet tall are less likely to survive the transplant process and require large excavations and heavy equipment for transplant.
 These individuals will be salvaged for use as vertical mulch during restoration rather than transplanted live.

-Spanish bayonet, Mojave yucca, and chaparral yucca will be salvaged using methods similar to those described for barrel-type cactus.
-Yuccas have lower internal water reserves than cactus, and survival and reestablishment can be lower than for cactus of a comparable size.
+Mojave yucca will be salvaged using methods similar to those described for barrel-type cactus.
+Yuccas have lower internal water reserves than cacti, and survival and reestablishment can be lower than for cacti of a comparable size.
 Yuccas are also sensitive to replanting depth and will not be planted with the base of the rosette any deeper than the original pre-disturbance depth.

 Joshua Tree Salvaging

 Joshua trees under 10 feet tall have the highest likelihood of surviving the transplanting process and should be the focus of the salvaging effort.
 Larger Joshua trees may be transplanted or used as vertical mulch during restoration.
-Salvaging and transplanting should occur during the cool season, ideally in February or March but any time between October through March is acceptable.
-Joshua tree transplants exhibit high mortality during warm to hot months (April through September).
+Salvaging and transplanting should occur during the cool season, ideally in the fall (October through December) but any time between October through April is acceptable.
+Joshua tree transplants exhibit high mortality during warm to hot months (May through September).
+Transplanting and relocation will be conducted using the guidelines provided in the WJTCP (CDFW 2025b).

 Large Joshua trees should be salvaged using machinery, but smaller individuals can be dug up by hand.
 A hydraulic tree spade or front-end-loader is recommended.
 Excavation equipment should be sterilized prior to digging up and transplanting each Joshua tree to reduce the likelihood of pathogen transfer.